EL-MehdiLoukach/nextgrowth-apisolution/README.md

 This command will run the API locally on the port : 3000

+## API AUTHORIZATION :

+In order to consume the API please create a user and authenticate yourself to have a TOKEN, it's required on all routes.
+ADD an `Authorization` key to the request's header followed by the value `JWT ` + `TOKEN COPIED AFTER LOGIN`

-## API Authorization :
+## API AUTHORIZATION - DEFAULT USER :

-In order to use the API's endpoints, an API KEY is required in the HTTP request to consume the API, you can find a `confing.env` file that contains the key in the config folder.
+email : loukachelmehdi@gmail.com
+password : ABC123EFG456

 ## Test the API with postman :